CJGutz/AdventOfCode/2023/README.md

 # Advent of Code

 Some solutions for advent of code written in Rust

-Aka: Programs created when I should have either spent time practicing for my exams or be with my family
+**Aka**: Programs created when I should have either spent time practicing for my exams or be with my family

 ## Running
 Run a particular day with